OPS-E2E-PPE/VBA-Docs/api/Word.PictureFormat.CropBottom.md

 keywords: vbawd10.chm164298855
 f1_keywords:
 - vbawd10.chm164298855
-ms.prod: word
 api_name:
 - Word.PictureFormat.CropBottom
 ms.assetid: f7cf6d4a-cc95-f595-9382-1daf4e0cf8de
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # PictureFormat.CropBottom property (Word)

 Returns or sets the number of points that are cropped off the bottom of the specified picture or OLE object.
 Read/write **Single**.

 ## Syntax

- _expression_. `CropBottom`
+_expression_.**CropBottom**

 _expression_ A variable that represents a '[PictureFormat](Word.PictureFormat.md)' object.

 ## Remarks

 Cropping is calculated relative to the original size of the picture.
 For example, if you insert a picture that is originally 100 points high, rescale it so that it is 200 points high, and then set the **CropBottom** property to 50, 100 points (not 50) will be cropped off the bottom of your picture.

 ## Example